An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Introduction

 In general, software practitioners have several means to detect bugs.
 These can range from QA practices such as code review \cite{kononenko2016code,mantyla2008types,bacchelli2013expectations}, and inspection to different testing approaches, and even development methodologies such as pair programming \cite{williams2000strengthening,nawrocki2001experimental,sun2015effectiveness}, and Test Driven Development (TDD) \cite{bhat2006evaluating,martin2007professionalism,aniche2013asserts,rafique2012effects}.
 When a bug is detected, it is common for the development teams to consider the most severe/important bugs first which helps them to prevent extreme consequences.
-Some issue tracking systems, such as Jira\footnote{\url{https://www.atlassian.com/software/jira}}, have a specific field named Severity/Priority which is assigned during the bug reporting, and helps the development teams to consider bug importance during debugging.
+Some issue tracking systems, such as Jira \cite{Jira2023}, have a specific field named Severity/Priority which is assigned during the bug reporting and helps the development teams to consider bug importance during debugging.

 It is important to note that bug severity does not have a standard formal definition.
 The definition depends on the context of the software, the nature of the bug, the current state of the project, the ratio of affected users, potential harm to users, and many other factors.
 The current state of the practice to identify and record the severity of bugs is through a manual process in issue tracking systems, where the severity of a bug has its own field (with options such as \textit{Blocker}, \textit{Critical}, \textit{Major}, \textit{Minor}, and \textit{Trivial} or sometimes with numbers ranging from zero to 20).
-The field is manually populated by the person who documents the bug, however, it may change by the technical team during the bug reporting review process.
-Thus, the whole process is not only quite subjective but is also an error-prone task.
+The field is manually populated by the person (e.g., a developer, tester, or user) who documents the bug, which, however, may change by the technical team during the bug reporting review process.
+Thus, the whole process of bug labeling is quite expensive.
+To alleviate this difficulty, significant research has focused on automatically labeling bug severity to a bug report (e.g.,~\cite{tian2012information, tian2013drone, ramay2019deep, lamkanfi2010predicting}).